tnehezd/mesalab/README.md

 # About `mesalab` pipeline

+> ⚠️**NOTE:** This project is currently under active development.
+Features and APIs may change, and new functionalities are continuously being added.

 The Python package `mesalab` is designed for **processing and analyzing stellar evolution simulations performed with**  [MESA](https://docs.mesastar.org/en/latest/) (Modules for Experiments in Stellar Astrophysics).
 It is developed to efficiently handle **large grids of simulations**, such as those where stellar mass (M) and metallicity (Z) are systematically varied.

 The primary goal of this pipeline is to take your MESA outputs and automatically: